Director and Head Teacher, Orange Room

 Shani joined UPNS in 2020 as an assistant teacher in the Orange Room.
 She studied Early Childhood Education and Psychology at the University at Buffalo.
 She has a long history working with young children.
 She worked as a Camp Counselor for 5 years and recently worked as an Assistant Preschool Teacher for the past two years.
 Shani loves learning about sustainability and how to preserve our earth.
 She enjoys cooking and is working on growing her own food.
 She spends her time going to the movies and trying new foods at restaurants around the city.

 Co-Teacher and Assistant Director, Yellow Room

-Ali has been a teacher of the Yellow Room for three- and four-year-olds since joining UPNS in 2007 and in 2019 she assumed the additional role of Assistant Director.
+Ali has been a teacher of the Yellow Room for three- and four-year-olds since joining UPNS in 2007 and in 2019 she assumed the additional role of Assistant Director overseeing the afterschool program and summer camp.
 She has been teaching children ranging in age from birth to six at public and private schools, including general education, special education and inclusion classes.
 She graduated from Bank Street College of Education in 2007 with a dual degree and certification in Early Childhood Education and General and Special Education from birth to second grade.
 Ali enjoys cooking, gardening, and needlepoint.

 Co-Teacher, Yellow Room